 We offer fun story time programs for babies, toddlers, preschoolers and families.
 Storytelling and songs help your child's language development, and the group setting allows you and your children to socialize with others.
 Join us and share some special time with your child.

-• See the summer Story Time schedule at the City Centre branch
+• See the fall Story Time schedule at the City Centre branch

-• See the summer Story Time schedule at the Poirier branch
+• See the fall Story Time schedule at the Poirier branch

 Find your favourite rhymes and songs from Story Time in alphabetical order here